 - Coating the antenna with conformal varnish will lower the Fc by about 500 kHz.

-- Cutting a 50 Ohm stripline feed into it, will lower the Fc by a several MHz.
+- Cutting a 50 Ohm stripline feed into it, will raise the Fc by a several MHz.

 - Cutting slots into the sides will increase the bandwidth a little and lower the Fc by several MHz, depending on how deep you cut, about 2 to 3 MHz per mm.

-- Trimming 1 mm off the two sides will raise the Fc by about 1 to 2 MHz.
+- Trimming 1 mm off the two sides will raise the Fc by 5 to 10%.

 - Cutting off two 20 mm triangles on opposing corners for circular polarization, will increase the Fc by about 60 MHz.